 - 3. For a student to be eligible independent of his or her parents (where the income of the parents is not relevant), the student must demonstrate the absence of, or his or her independence from, parents.
 Other criteria may be included, but at a minimum, the student must meet, all of the following criteria to be eligible for assistance at Sunnyslope Manor or Fillmore Gardens.
 The student must: - 3.1.
-Be of legal contract age under state law;
+Be of legal contract age under state law; - 3.2.

-- 3.2.
 Have established a household separate from parents or legal guardians for at least one year prior to application for occupancy or meet the U.S. Department of Education's definition of an independent student. - 3.3.
 Not be claimed as a dependent by parents or legal guardians pursuant to IRS regulations; and - 3.4.
 Obtain a certification of the amount of financial assistance that will be provided by parents, signed by the individual providing the support.
 This certification is required even if no assistance will be provided. - 4.
-Any financial assistance a student receives in excess of amounts received for tuition is included in annual income, except if the student is over the age of 23 with dependent children or if the student is living with his or her parents who are receiving assistance at Sunnyslope Manor or Fillmore Gardens.
-This includes assistance from: - 4.1. the Higher Education Act of 1965, - 4.2. from private sources, or - 4.3. from an institution of higher education - 5.
 If an ineligible student is a member of an applicant household or an existing household receiving assistance at Sunnyslope Manor or Fillmore Gardens, the assistance for the household will not be prorated but will be terminated in accordance with the guidance in ACOP Section 25.